Probable-Futures/docs/api.md

 # The API

-The Probable Futures API is a GraphQL API.
-We originally created the API to support probablefutures.org and [Probable Futures Pro](https://probablefutures.org/pro/).
-Now, we are making it available for anyone to use.
+The Probable Futures API delivers climate data about any location in the world.

 For now, credentials are required to use the API but we are happy to share credentials with anyone.
 To request access, please [fill out this form](https://airtable.com/shrOMfMgh7EoHajKN).
 We will get back to you quickly.